List of FC Bayern Munich seasons

-Bayern have won the national championship 32 times; once before the inception of the Bundesliga and 31 times since.
+Bayern have won the national championship 34 times; once before the inception of the Bundesliga and 33 times since.
 The club also won the DFB-Pokal 20 times and the DFL-Ligapokal 6 times, making them the record holder in number of cups and national championships won.

 Bayern have won ten European titles: the Cup Winners' Cup in 1967, the UEFA Cup in 1996, the European Cup consecutively three times from 1974 to 1976, the Champions League in 2001, 2013 and 2020 (the latter two as part of seasonal trebles), and the UEFA Super Cup in 2013 and 2020.
 They additionally won the Intercontinental Cup in 1976 and 2001, and the Club World Cup in 2013 and 2020.
 Bayern are one of only three clubs to have won the European Cup three times in a row and the first and only German team to win a seasonal treble; they and Barcelona are the only sides to achieve a treble on two occasions.

-The club have been relegated just once, in 1955, but were promoted back to the first division football the following season.
 Bayern were not anointed a spot in the Bundesliga at its inception, and thus played two additional seasons in the second division from 1963 to 1965, earning promotion by winning the qualification playoffs.